What Is Coconut Oil?

 Is Coconut Oil Good For Dogs?

 Like all things, too much of something can lead to negative results and therefore coconut oil should be used carefully.
-Excessive amounts can cause diarrhoea and other gastrointestinal issues.
+Excessive amounts can cause diarrhea and other gastrointestinal issues.

 Coconut Oil Products